What we do

 We will continue to support Treasury and Ministers in reforming Jersey's tax laws and providing a modern tax system administered by a modern and effective tax authority.

-We will continue to support Ministers and cross-Governmental colleagues in the development of new treaties and international agreements that foster economic growth.
+We'll continue to support Ministers and cross-Governmental colleagues in the development of new treaties and international agreements that foster economic growth.